-After training as an architect, Olivier Debré chose to pursue abstraction as an artist once and for all.
+After training as an architect, the painter Olivier Debré chose to pursue abstraction as an artist once and for all.
 The artwork from 1948 presented here is typical of the post-war Parisian painting style.

 Landscapes immediately became a source of inspiration for Debré’s pictorial work.
 His approach to abstraction, which drew on his observations of nature, made him one of the major figures of the abstract landscape painting movement.